nameiswaiyinsin/readme.md-sustainlife/README.md

 Future Functionalities I would like to implement:
 <ul>
 <li>A feature within the main gallery allowing the users to view the photos individually when clicked on, with zoom capabilities.</li>
+<li>Add a tab in the Tutorials page, where you can click on either Repairing Tutorials, Repurposing Tutorials and Gifting Tutorials.
+When the user clicks on the tab they would like to view at the top of the page, they would be brought to the section of the page where they can watch the tutorials they need.</li>
+<li>Add a scroll up button at the bottom of the screen on the Tutorials page so the user can be scrolled up with a click of a button instead of having to scroll up manually themselves.</li>
+<li>Create a 404 error page.</li>
 <li>Fix all bugs and Performance rating that I couldn't fix due to time restraint.</li>
 <ul>